| Previous Page | Next Page | Index

 Portsmouth 10 Oct 1835 after repairs are completed on her rudder she will sail with the Ambassador to Rio de Janeiro and thence to New York, and will remain on the North America station.

-Portsmouth 24 Oct 1835 sailed yesterday for Rio de Janeiro, but returned to St. Helen's.
+Portsmouth 24 Oct 1835 departed yesterday for Rio de Janeiro, but returned to St. Helen's.
 She has 60 supernumeraries onboard for the Rodney at Plymouth

-Portsmouth 30 Oct 1835 sailed on Tuesday for Plymouth and the South America station.
+Portsmouth 30 Oct 1835 departed on Tuesday for Plymouth and the South America station.

 11 Nov 1835 called at Madeira en route for Brazil.

-Circa 21 Feb 1836 was reported to have sailed for New York.
+Circa 21 Feb 1836 was reported to have departed for New York.

 Halifax 21 Aug 1836 is reported to be in the Bay of Fundy.